-Documents for the VA Must be Sent to a Central Address - The Evidence Intake Center ("EIC")
+Documents for the VA Must Be Sent to a Central Address - The Evidence Intake Center ("EIC")

 This week I spoke with a Department of Veterans' Affairs ("VA") Regional Office ("RO") official who called to inform me of the VA's new method of processing correspondence from veterans and their representatives.
 She told me, "We like this probably even less than you do, but don't get me started.
 It doesn't make sense, and so far I think it's slowing things down, but that's the way things are for now and I thought you should know."